 This course teaches the student how to use intermediate and advanced features of the Microsoft Office suite of programs to solve typical business problems.
 Complex documents will be formatted and printed with Word.
 Students will learn how to write Excel formulas to deal with business and accounting analysis.
 Students will learn how to use PowerPoint to enhance their presentation skills.
 Concepts of relational database management will be taught with Access.
 Integration of multiple applications to produce a single document will be emphasized.
-This class will prepare students to pass the Microsoft Office Users certification tests at the proficient level.
+This class will prepare students for the Microsoft Office Users certification tests at a proficient level.

-933 Database Design and Programming (2) CSU (RPT 3)
+933 Database Design and Programming (3) CSU (RPT 3)

-Prerequisite: CSIT 901, or CSIT 902, or equivalent experience with DOS and microcomputer database programs.
+Prerequisite: CS 901, or CS 902, or equivalent experience.
 This course explains the concept of a relational database management system.
 It illustrates how the Microsoft Access database management system may be used in common business applications such as report and screen design, database design, and computer-aided decision making.
 This course covers advanced Access features including SQL programming.

-934 Operating Systems (2) (RPT 3) CSU
+934 Operating Systems (3) CSU (RPT 3)

-Prerequisite: CSIT 901, or CSIT 902, or equivalent experience.

-This course covers operating system topics in the A+ certification exam and provides students with the technical foundation in current Microsoft operating systems, including PC hardware architecture, operating system installation, configuration, administration, and troubleshooting.
+Prerequisite: CS 901 or CS 902, or equivalent experience.
+This course covers operating system topics in the A+ certification exam and provides students with the technical foundation in current Microsoft operating systems, including operating system installation, configuration, administration, and troubleshooting.
 This course has a particular focus on Microsoft operating system command-line commands, batch file programming, and Windows scripting.
 This course is appropriate for computer science majors and/or users who require skills to perform operating system support tasks.